The Duke of Burgundy (soundtrack): Reception

 Aggregator Metacritic, which uses a weighted average, assigned a score of 82 out of 100 based on 5 critics, indicating "universal acclaim".

-In his five-star review for The Guardian, John Dennis summarised "Orchestral textures, such as the eerie woodwind motifs of Moth and austere strings of Lamplight, conjure the darkly sexual charge of the film."
+In his five-star review for The Guardian, John Dennis summarised, "Orchestral textures, such as the eerie woodwind motifs of Moth and austere strings of Lamplight, conjure the darkly sexual charge of the film."
 Michael Bonner of Uncut summarised it as "staunch soundtrack work from Horrors’ side-project" giving 8/10 to the album.
 Tim Lee of MusicOMH also gave the same rating and wrote "Full of subtle moments of fragile beauty, this is a lush and sumptuous album.
 As soundtracks go, it is a very lovely one."
 A reviewer, from the now-defunct Q summarised "The gauzy production effects on Lamplight are among the few concessions to modernity, though the opening credits theme proper—where Zeffira breathily channels chanteuse Francoise Hardy—is hauntingly gorgeous."
 Sean Wilson of MFiles commented "a skilfully atmospheric, beautiful and emotional score that honours an oft-overlooked era of film music whilst forging its own distinct identity".

-Music critic Jonathan Broxton commented "The Duke of Burgundy is not a score I would go out of my way to review.
+Music critic Jonathan Broxton of Movie Music UK commented, "The Duke of Burgundy is not a score I would go out of my way to review.
 The film is an arthouse slow burner, critically acclaimed but unlikely to pull much of an audience, while the score is by two composer/instrumentalists who most of my readers are unlikely to have even heard of, let alone considered purchasing music by.
 Nevertheless, something about this score got under my skin, tapped into the reflective and meditative part of my musical psyche, and impressed me greatly with its sensitivity, restraint, and quiet beauty.
 Anyone who knows and likes Morricone and Kilar’s European romance scores, or any of the soft-core erotica scores I mentioned earlier, will find much of this score to their liking, and those who don’t are urged to take a chance."
-Troy Lynch of Tenement TV gave 9/10 to the album commenting "The Duke of Burgundy is a soundtrack with a level of skill and maturity far beyond their years.
+Troy Lynch of Tenement TV gave the album a score of nine out of ten, commenting, "The Duke of Burgundy is a soundtrack with a level of skill and maturity far beyond their years.
 Being composed of The Horrors’ Faris Badwan and operatic vocalist Rachel Zeffira, the unlikely pairing has allowed the band’s unique sound.
 With the harpsichord and flute instrumentation setting the imagery, the electronic and classical backgrounds of the respective members has resulted in a soundtrack fraught with eerie claustrophobic tension and emotional substance."

 IndieWire listed Duke of Burgundy's score as the "best film scores of 2015".
-The review complimented it as "a lush, organic sonic scape, with prominent harpsichord, flute and oboe that fits the very particular world that Strickland has created like a glove.
+The review complimented it as, "a lush, organic sonic scape, with prominent harpsichord, flute and oboe that fits the very particular world that Strickland has created like a glove.
 It conveys both the utter beauty of this universe and the darkness underneath."